quanterall/HaskellMaterials/basics/01-values-and-functions.md

   - [A note on functions, their parameter order and partial application](#a-note-on-functions-their-parameter-order-and-partial-application)

 The bread and butter of a Haskell program is of course values and functions.

+## Running examples

+If you want to run the examples, I recommend to install `stack` via the link found in the README and using our ready-made template for small applications: `stack new project-name quanterall/basic`.
+This will give you an already set-up project and you can put the example code in the `Library.hs` file.

+If you are so inclined, you can use development containers to get a functioning development environment that I've set up; the prompt should pop up when you open the project.
+If you don't feel like you want this, you can install the "Simple GHC (Haskell) Integration" (extension ID dramforever.vscode-ghc-simple`) in VSCode for a setup that is known to work.
+When you save you should be able to get compiler warnings and errors.

+Most examples have (and should have) the needed imports in the examples themselves, so if you find one that doesn't, please let me know.

 ## Values